datagrok-ai/public/help/develop/how-to/build-an-app.md

 engineered from scratch and optimized for the purpose of exploratory data analysis, interactive visualizations, and machine learning.

-Note that Datagrok dataframes operate entirely inside the browser, but not on our [compute server]().
+Note that Datagrok dataframes live and operate entirely inside the browser, but not on our [compute server]().
 However, it's possible to pass dataframes to scripts (in Python, R and others) which run on the server, and [get dataframes in return](#computations).